gcallah/Rationalism/CommonCause/common.md

 experimentation with things like the cult of Sol Invictus, and Constantine's ultimate choice of Christianity as the "integral" force uniting the empire.

-Vallier writes, of integralism, that "While the thinking behind integralism was accepted throughout much of Catholic Europe until the 19th century, by today’s standards (or any standards) it is a profoundly anti-liberal, non-neutral doctrine."

-And here that cat is out of the bag: for a doctrine to be acceptable to liberal "neutrality," it must be... liberal.
-What could give greater lie to the myth of liberal neutrality than this explicit declaration that only liberal views are "neutral"!
-In other words, "If you agree with my politics, I will declare your views acceptably neutral, but if you disagree with them, I will condemn them as non-neutral."
-It would be difficult to write a parody of "liberal neutrality" better than Vallier's endorsement of it.

 Vallier goes on to try to make hay from the fact that various "nationalist conservatives" do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in